South African President, Jacob Zuma, has decided to remove the Finance Minister Pravin Gordhan and his deputy, Mcebisi Jonas, from their posts.

 In that period, South Africa has seen three Finance Ministers come and go: the respected Nhlanhla Nene got fired and replaced by Des van Rooyen who was, in turn, hastily removed from office to pave way for Pravin Gordhan’s return to Treasury after his earlier tenure.
 These changes to the economic management cluster of the South African government are the most rapid and unprecedented since the dawn of democracy.

 Given such instability at the helm of the National Treasury, financial markets have already responded negatively with the rand selling off sharply.
 Market participants were aware of the risk that Pravin Gordhan would be removed as Minister of Finance.
 Even though bond markets became more volatile recently, expressing a heightened sensitivity to developments in the political sphere, we do not see evidence suggesting this risk was fully priced in (see figure 1).

-Our view, therefore, is that markets are very likely to react adversely now that the risk has materialised and investors should expect significant volatility in the midst of uncertainty, especially when one considers the factors highlighted below.
+Our view, therefore, is that markets are very likely to react adversely now that the risk has materialised and investors should expect significant volatility in the midst of uncertainty.

 Business confidence has been depressed domestically and foreign investors have begun to sell South African assets.
 The cumulative outflow in equities in 2016 was around US$9 billion.
 Although we saw net inflows into South African bonds, on aggregate, there have been portfolio outflows from South Africa.
 As it is, the Institute of International Finance, a Washington-based global association of financial institutions, has warned that should protectionist policies get implemented in the US by the Trump administration, capital flows (both foreign direct investment and portfolio flows) would face a turbulent time – with countries such as Mexico and South Africa hardest hit.